Rahmah el Yunusiyah: Politics

 El Yunusiyah was recruited to participate in the Preparatory Committee for Indonesian Independence.
 The new Indonesian Republic brought about a complete revolution in education in the country, and she participated in some of the first major conferences about updating the education system in late 1949.

 In 1955, el Yunusiyah was elected to the first Indonesian People's Consultative Assembly, one of the first female members of the legislature.
 She was sworn in in late March 1956.
 She was elected representing the Islam-oriented Masyumi Party, of which she had been an early supporter in West Sumatra.
 In late 1956 she also became an advisor to the Banteng Council under Lt.
 Col. Ahmad Husein.
 Husein's organization was a local movement against the central government; the council enjoyed broad support in West Sumatra.

 In 1958, she came to support the Revolutionary Government of the Republic of Indonesia (PRRI), an anti-government movement largely based in Sumatra.
-Her support of that movement deepened her schism with her former colleague Rasuna Said, who was now closely allied with Sukarno.
+Her support of that movement deepened her schism with her former colleague Rasuna Said, who was now closely allied with Sukarno, the nation's president.
 Because of her support for the PRRI, el Yunusiyah lost her seat in the Assembly.
 She was arrested in 1961 but was later freed under an amnesty granted to former PRRI militants by Sukarno.

 Education

 In 1950 el Yunusiyah returned to Padang Panjang to supervise the Diniyah Putri school, which was once again in operation after the war.
 In 1956, Abd al-Rahman Taj, the Grand Imam of Al-Azhar University in Egypt, visited el Yunusiyah's school in Padang Panjang.
 Taj was impressed, and in 1957, el Yunusiyah was invited to visit Al-Azhar, shortly after she had completed her hajj to Mecca.
 The faculty of Al-Azhar awarded her the title of Syeikah, which they had never given to a woman before.
 Subsequently, graduates of Diniyah Putri were granted scholarships to continue their studies at Al-Azhar by the Egyptian authorities.
 In the 1960s, following her political career, el Yunusiyah returned to her educational activism and pushed for the founding of an Islamic university specifically for women.
 In 1967, her efforts succeeded, and a women's university was inaugurated by West Sumatra governor Harun Zain.

 She died on 26 February 1969, in Padang Panjang.
-Her grave, located on the grounds of the Diniyah Putri school dormitory, is listed as a cultural heritage site by the West Sumatra Cultural Conservation organization.
+Her grave, located on the grounds of the Diniyah Putri school dormitory, is listed as a cultural heritage site by the Ministry of Culture's Third Regional Cultural Preservation Agency with its seat in Batusangkar, Tanah Datar.